-Hydropower plays a major role in Switzerland's energy production, with a share of around 57%.
+Hydropower plays a major role in Switzerland's energy production, with a share of around 57 per cent.
 In addition, storage plants are an important factor for power production at short notice and for the changeover of production from summer to winter.
 Thanks to its storage capabilities, Switzerland plays a central role as an electricity supplier in the European networks.
-Hydropower is our most important, CO2-free energy source.
+Hydropower is our most important carbon-free energy source.

 Hydropower also creates jobs and provides significant funding, most notably to mountain cantons and communes, through various charges and taxes.

-In a European comparison, Switzerland is no. 4 in terms of contribution of hydropower towards electricity production, behind Norway, Austria and Iceland.
+In terms of its contribution of hydropower towards electricity production, in Europe Switzerland is in fourth place behind Norway, Austria and Iceland.